All blogs

 From English to Español: Model Training

 Welcome back!
-In the first part of our series, we meticulously prepared our dataset.
+In the first part of our series, we meticulously prepared our dataset, trained a shared BPE tokenizer, and serialized everything into TFRecord files.
 Now comes the exciting part: building our very own Transformer model from the ground up using TensorFlow.
-We'll assemble all the essential components, including self-attention and cross-attention, and finally, train our model to understand and translate languages.
+We'll assemble all the essential components, positional embeddings, self-attention, cross-attention, and finally train our model to translate languages.

 Think of a Transformer as a team of expert linguists in a room.
 To translate a sentence, they don't just look at words in isolation.
 They need to understand the context, the word order, and the intricate relationships between them.
 Our model will do the same, and we'll build each part of this "expert team" ourselves.